-We believe that all material related-party transactions should be put to a shareholder vote.
-In general, we will consider voting against related-party transactions that are not aligned with the interests of the company's minority shareholders.
+We believe that all material relatedparty transactions should be put to a shareholder vote.
+We will vote against related-party transactions that are not aligned with the interests of the company's minority shareholders.

 9.1.1 Conflicted related-party transactions: